 Small, reddish beans used primarily as "anko" (sweet red bean paste) for "wagashi" (traditional Japanese confectionery)

-Written as adzuki beans, aduki beans, or red beans.
-These small, reddish-brown beans are usually boiled in sugar and processed into anko paste.
+Adzuki beans (あずき in Japanese) are small, reddish-brown beans, usually boiled in sugar and processed into anko paste.
+Adzuki beans are also written as aduki beans, or red beans.
 The anko paste is then used in various confectioneries like "yokan" (a jellied dessert made from anko paste, agar, and sugar), "daifuku" (rice cake stuffed with anko paste), and "dorayaki" (dessert sandwich made from two pancakes and anko paste).

 If used within a single year, dried beans can be stored in a cool, dark place with low humidity at room temperature.
 Any longer than a year, but the adzuki beans will dry out and take more time to get boiled.
 In Japan, adzuki beans are sold pre-boiled with added sugar in cans or pouches, and these can be kept at room temperature for around 2~3 years.